frenetic-lang/tutorials/OxFirewall/index.md

   send_flow_mod sw 0l (add_flow priority2 pattern2 actions2)
 ~~~

-You have to determine the priorities, patterns, and actions in the
+To determine the priorities, patterns, and actions in the handler
-handler above.
-You might want to revisit the description of flow
+above, it may be useful to revisit the description of flow tables in
-tables in [Chapter 2][Ch2].
+[Chapter 2][Ch2].
 Here is a quick refresher:

-- *Priorities*: higher numbers mean higher priority.
+- *Priorities*: larger numbers mean higher priority.

-- *Action lists*: To drop traffic, you provide an empty list (`[]` in
+- *Action lists*: To drop traffic, use an empty list (`[]` in OCaml)
-  OCaml) of actions.
+  of actions.

 - *Patterns*: In the previous chapter, you used the builtin pattern
   `match_all`, which you may use again if needed.
 You will certainly
-  need to write a pattern to match ICMP packets.
+  need to write a pattern that matches ICMP packets.
 The Ox Manual has
   several [example patterns] to get you started.

 #### Building and Testing